GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 Another attack might be to exploit network traffic based on scroll position.
 Assume I had access to network traffic logs of my victim, like as the admin of a company intranet.
-Now imagine there existed a long human resources document "what to do if you suffer from…" and then a list of conditions like "burn out", "anxiety", etc.
+Now imagine there existed a long human resources document *What to Do If You Suffer From…* and then a list of conditions like *burn out*, *anxiety*, etc.
 I could place a tracking pixel next to each item on the list.
-If I then determine that loading the document temporally co-occurs with the loading of the tracking pixel next to, say, the "burn out" item, I can then, as the intranet admin, determine that an employee has clicked through on a text fragment link with `:~:text=burn%20out` that the employee may have assumed was confidential and not visible to anyone.
+If I then determine that loading the document temporally co-occurs with the loading of the tracking pixel next to, say, the *burn out* item, I can then, as the intranet admin, determine that an employee has clicked through on a text fragment link with `:~:text=burn%20out` that the employee may have assumed was confidential and not visible to anyone.
-Since this example is somewhat contrived to begin with and since its exploitation requires *very* specific preconditions to be met, the Chrome security team evaluated the risk to be manageable and approved of the implementation of scroll on navigation.
+Since this example is somewhat contrived to begin with and since its exploitation requires *very* specific preconditions to be met, the Chrome security team evaluated the risk of implementing scroll on navigation to be manageable.
 Other user agents may decide to show a manual scroll UI element instead.

 For sites that still wish to opt-out, we have proposed a [Document Policy](https://github.com/w3c/webappsec-feature-policy/blob/master/document-policy-explainer.md) header value that they can send, so user agents will not process Text Fragment URLs.